Ezekiel’s Vision of the World to Come (Ezekiel 40-48)

 Finally, and most importantly, we have the positive testimony of the NT.
 As we have seen, because of its teaching on the progress of Salvation History, the finality of the New Covenant in Christ, and the obsolescence of all the OT institutions that temporarily pictured that Covenant in type and shadow, the majority opinion of the Church has been that we must indeed interpret this text figuratively.
 Moreover, the NT explicitly encourages us to do so, referring at least six times to Ezekiel’s vision in that portion of the Revelation designed to describe the experience of the Church in the New Heavens and the New Earth (21:10, 11, 12, 27, 22:1, 2).
-The implications of this could hardly be clearer: Ezekiel’s vision does not pertain to the thousand year reign of Christ (Rev. 20), but rather to the eternal life of all God’s saints in the New World that will follow it (Rev. 21-22).
+The implications of this could hardly be clearer: Ezekiel’s vision does not pertain to the thousand year reign of Christ (Revelation 20), but rather to the eternal life of all God’s saints in the New World that will follow it (Revelation 21-22).

 This, by the way, was the conclusion of the great German commentator, C. F. Keil.
 Summarizing his interpretation of Ezekiel’s vision, Biederwolf writes: